rust-lang/glacier/README.md

 [Rust]: https://github.com/rust-lang/rust

-As such, this repository is a collection of these bugs, and it runs once a day, on Travis.
+As such, this repository is a collection of these bugs, and it runs on Rust nightly, once a day, on Travis.
 If any of the ICEs stop happening, the build will fail, and I can close the associated bug.

 ## Helping out